nuclia/nucliadb/CODE_STYLE_PYTHON.md

 Unit test should run fast, and if possible they should not do any IO.
 Code should be structured to make unit testing possible.

-Some of our unit tests would not be considered good unit tests in some companies, and that's ok.

-Here are the controversial bits:

 ### Not just for spotting regression

 Our unit tests are not here just to spot regression.
-They are also here to check the correctness of our code.
+They are here to check the correctness of our code and that things are wired up correctly.

-### Not just testing public API

-Unit test do not only test public API.
-Complex code often calls half a dozen smaller functions.

-The cardinality of the corner case of the complex code can make it difficult to test all corner case.

-On the other hand, the smaller functions could be tested exhaustively.

-For this reason, testing internal private functions is actually encouraged.

-### Not always "unit" tests
+### Unit vs Integration tests

-Ideally, unit tests should be testing one thing and one thing only, but if they don't and it helps cover more ground, this is ok.

-### Not necessarily deterministic.

-Finally, unit tests are not necessarily deterministic.
-We really like proptests.
-When proptesting, make sure to reduce as much as possible the space of exploration to get the most out of it.
+Limit the number of integration tests you write.
+Less is more.
+Integration tests are slow and difficult to maintain.

 ### Functional testing.

-Testing all the architecture is complex and packages like `nucliadb_one` and `nucliadb_search` starts all dependency layers on a distributed way with SWIM protocol, testing the real environment.
+Testing all the architecture is complex and packages like `nucliadb_one` and `nucliadb_search` starts all dependency layers on a distributed way with chitchat protocol, testing the real environment.
 Takes some time to fire all dependencies but provides a good real integration and functional test.

+### Beware of too many complex shared fixtures
+Shared fixtures are something that need to be supported across potentially many tests.
+As more logic is shoved into shared fixture, it is increasingly difficult to maintain.

+Prefer local test file or test class fixtures over genericly shared fixtures.

+### It's okay to repeat yourself

+If there is a problem with a test, it needs to be easy to understand all the fixtures and code involved in the setup of the test.

+The more layers of fixtures/setup you have, the more difficult it is to read and maintain a test because you can't quickly see what a test is actually doing.

+Prefer repeating yourself instead of trying to maintain generic fixtures.
+That way, it's easier to grok individual tests and if a test needs to be adjusted or deleted and rewritten, it can be done without needing to adjust shared fixtures.

 ## async vs sync

 Your async code should block for at most 500 microseconds.
 If you are unsure whether your code blocks for 500 microseconds, or if it is a non-trivial question, it should run via `asyncio.run_in_executor`.

-(thanks to quickwit for it!)